Staffordshire dog figurine: Dog figurines

 The spaniels were seated in pairs, decorated with a gold chain and locket, and with a creamy white base coat.
 The Staffordshire spaniel was the quintessential Victorian bourgeois status-symbol ornament: no mantelpiece was complete without a pair of spaniels standing guard.
 Staffordshire dogs were also placed on the window sill.
-Staffordshire dogs are nowadays collectors’ items.
+Staffordshire dogs are nowadays collector's items.
 Since the 1720s, spaniels had been produced by pottery factories in Staffordshire.
 The quality of the modeling and painting of the Staffordshire dogs may differ.
 As the popularity of the figurines increased towards the end of the 19th century, the quality began to decline.
 Thousands were manufactured but originals in good condition and in their correct pairs are now uncommon.
 The figures continued to be made until the 1920s and early models are of the better quality.
 However, reproductions were still being manufactured in 2009.

 The spaniels come in sizes from a little over a foot to a few inches high.
-They were all decorated by hand, that is why all the figurines are different.
+They were all decorated by hand, which is why all figurines are different and unique.

 The Staffordshire mantel dog's expression can be soft or fierce, deplorable or self-satisfied, inquisitive or pleased.

 The base coat is layered over with polka dots or brushed patches of rust, copper luster, or black.
 Disraeli spaniels feature painted curls on their foreheads; Jackson spaniels are entirely black.
 Some have glass eyes, some painted.
 The most frequent model features front legs moulded to the body; rarer models have one or two distinct front legs.

 A less common group of dog figurines do have utilitarian purposes, serving also as spill vases, ring holders, banks, and jars.
 The mantelpiece figures came to be made in varying sizes, sometimes numbered 1 to 6 underneath, encouraging buyers to get sets ranked by size.

 Children as young as seven or eight years were paid two shillings a week to paint the gold chains often included on the spaniels in the 1800s.

 Spaniel figures continue to be made.
 In the United States, the 1952 Supreme Court case F. W. Woolworth Co. v.
 Contemporary Arts, Inc. concerned copyright infringement regarding the design for a cocker spaniel figure.

 Similar dog figures were made elsewhere - the early Staffordshire examples often imitated types they knew from Chinese export porcelain, and the Staffordshire types were exported to and eventually imitated by other English-speaking markets.
 But the mantelpiece pair as an iconic feature remained a British phenomenon.